 Steps for How to Sprout a Potato Before You Plant It

-You will start sprouting potatoes 3-4 weeks before you will be able to plant your potatoes out in the garden.
+You will start sprouting potatoes three to four weeks before you will be able to plant your potatoes out in the garden.

 Buy your seed potatoes from a reputable seed seller.
 While you can sprout potatoes that are from the grocery store, the grocery store may have diseases that will kill the plant.
-It is best to grow seed potatoes that have been treated to prevent these diseases.
+It’s best to grow seed potatoes that have been treated to prevent these diseases.

 The next step in sprouting or chitting potatoes is to place the potatoes in a bright location.
 A sunny window or under a fluorescent lamp are excellent choices for this.